l0co/zuul-oauth2-example/README.md

 # zuul-oauth2-example

 This is the example of using oauth2 authorization server with separate resource server behind Zuul proxy.
 It supports internal client authorization workflow (`grant_type = password`) with example usages.

+**TODO: add article link**

 ## Components